-a.
+- a.
 The OCEANO community's core mission capability and capacity draws on experience and expertise in the fields of meteorology, oceanography, precise time and astrometry, bathymetry, geophysics, and hydrography, and is focused on providing timely and relevant support to fleet and joint operations.
-OCEANO officers typically develop foundational expertise in assignments at operational meteorology and oceanography (METOC) commands.
+OCEANO officers typically develop foundational expertise in assignments at operational meteorology and oceanography (METOC) commands. - b.

-- Subj: ORDER CONVENING THE FY-24 PROMOTION SELECTION BOARDS TO CONSIDER OFFICERS IN THE LINE ON THE ACTIVE-DUTY LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF COMMANDER - b.
 Demonstrated expertise in one or more of the core missions of meteorology, oceanography, precise time and astrometry, bathymetry, geophysics, and hydrography is the foundation of the OCEANO Community.
 Expertise in multiple warfighting areas is highly valued.
 OCEANO officers should have balanced professional experience, to include demonstrated leadership, operational proficiency and qualifications, and technical expertise.
 Proven and sustained superior performance in documented positions of leadership and in difficult, challenging, and arduous operational assignments is the ultimate test of readiness for promotion selection. - c.
 Education is valuable and highly regarded for OCEANO officers.
 All officers will participate in advanced education leading to a Master's of Science degree in Meteorology and/or Physical Oceanography.
 Additional graduate level education is also valued.
 Officers who have participated in advanced education leading to a technical master's degree or a doctorate degree will have non-observed fitness reports covering significant periods of time in their careers.
-Board members should still consider these officers competitive for promotion based on their entire record. - d.
+Board members should still consider these officers competitive for promotion based on their entire record.

+- Subj: ORDER CONVENING THE FY-24 PROMOTION SELECTION BOARDS TO CONSIDER OFFICERS IN THE LINE ON THE ACTIVE-DUTY LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF LIEUTENANT COMMANDER - d.
 Officers in the OCEANO Community are eligible for, and generally granted a scientific waiver for the JQO designation requirement for flag officer promotion.
 However, JPME and joint experience are highly valued. - e.
-Fully qualified OCEANO commanders will: - (1) Be currently assigned to or have completed a designated lieutenant commander operational milestone tour, with demonstrated operational leadership and experience at sea as senior lieutenants or lieutenant commanders.
-These assignments include ESG/CSG staff or CVN/LHA/LHD meteorology (OA/QO) division officer. - (2) Have completed a technical post-graduate education with associated subspecialty P- or Q-code. - f.
+Most lieutenants will have a mix of assignments in both the OCEANO Community and URL fields prior to lateral transition.
+Both are equally valuable and board members should examine an officer's entire record to assess career potential, leadership, and operational expertise to determine best qualified. - f.
+Fully qualified OCEANO lieutenant commanders will have demonstrated strong performance in one or more operational and/or leadership tours. - g.
 Best of fully qualified criteria is not a checklist, but rather a list of valued skills and achievements beyond the fully qualified criteria listed above that are indicative of officers prepared for selection to the next higher paygrade.
-The best qualified OCEANO commanders will have:
+The best of fully qualified OCEANO lieutenant commanders will have demonstrated sustained superior performance across multiple operational and/or leadership tours.